-Spain: 4 injured in massive explosion at chemical plant
+Spain: Chemical plant explosion kills 1, injures at least 9

 Since 2015, the city has housed a 1,200-hectare (2,965-acre) “chemical hub,” ChemMed, that was described as the largest of its kind in southern Europe.

+The government said Prime Minister Pedro Sánchez had been in contact with the regional president of Catalonia, Quim Torra to inquire about the blast and offer any help needed.

 Tuesday’s explosion comes just over a month after a Dec.
-11 blaze at a solvent and industrial residues recycling plant in the northeastern town town of Montornes del Valles.
-After that blast, authorities had to cordon off an area of some 500 meters (550 yards) in radius around the plant.
+11 blaze at a solvent and industrial residues recycling plant in the northeastern town of Montornes del Valles.
+After that blast, which caused no casualties, authorities had to cordon off an area of some 500 meters (550 yards) in radius around the plant.